Mulency/Hiring-Challenge/README.md

 Follow these instructions to submit your challenge.

-    Setup your Development Environment (React Native - Getting Started guide) Write your Code
+    Setup your Development Environment (React Native - Getting Started guide) Fork the Challenge Repository
+    Write your Code
-    Commit your Changes
+    Commit/push your Changes
-    Fork the Challenge Repository
-    Issue a Pull Request
+    Email link to your repository to cynthia.m@thebe-im.com for assessment

 # 3. Impress us with your skills
 Challenge

-Richard is a lecturer offering four courses in a particular faculty.
+Richard is a lecturer offering four courses under a particular faculty.
 He needs a way to keep track of all his students and be able to filter them by their various attributes.

 Requirements

 Your app should be able to complete the following tasks:

-    Add a new Student (Name, Age, Adress, Gender, or anything else you think would be important) Remove Students
+    Add a new Student (Name, Age, Adress, Gender, or anything else you think would be important) Add new result for a student
+    Edit result
+    remove result
+    View a student's results
+    Remove Students
     Edit Students
     List all of his Students